Álvaro Montoro: International career

-National team
+In September 2025, Montoro was called up by the under-20 team to compete in the 2025 FIFA U-20 World Cup.
+Initially unavailable to the competition as Botafogo did not intend to release the midfielder, he was allowed to play shortly after.

-In the round of 16 of the U-20 World Cup, in a match against Nigeria, Álvaro Montoro fractured his collarbone and left the competition.
+In the round of 16 of the U-20 World Cup, in a match against Nigeria, Montoro fractured his collarbone and left the competition.
 After the injury was confirmed, the midfielder underwent surgery in Buenos Aires under the supervision of Botafogo doctors.

-At the end of October, Álvaro Montoro released images of his recovery process from surgery on his right shoulder and expressed optimism about a quick return to the pitch.
-The midfielder was authorized by Botafogo to recover in Argentina.